 laziest easiest way is to use marshmallows.
 Just grab a bag of large marshmallows and some green candy melts and you can easily make a ton of these adorable Frankenstein Pops!

-Third is to make the cake pops yourself as demonstrated on the Craftsy course.
+A third idea is to make the cake pops yourself as demonstrated on the Craftsy course.
 The totally awesome time saver here is to order an 8″ un-iced cake from your grocery store bakery.
 Make sure it’s two layers so your icing to cake ratios are easy.
 Then run down the baking aisle and grab a container of buttercream icing, or you can make your own.
-Either way this is way easier than baking a freaking cake just crumble it up!
-And there is little to no clean up!!
+Either way, this is way easier than baking a freaking cake just to crumble it up!
+And there is little to no cleanup!!
 This is the tastiest method.
 I love real cake pops made from cake and icing!

 You really should catch the course but if you don’t have time I have included some really important tips below.
 How do I know these are really important?
 Because I tried to leave these steps out and learned the hard way. 🙂

 Cake Pop Tips

 – After melting your candy melts, dip the stick in the melted candy and then insert into your cake pop, donut, or marshmallow.
 ABSOLUTELY place the pops in the fridge to chill for at least 15-30 minutes before dipping to coat.
 Do NOT skip this step.